Lanmei Airlines

-Lanmei Airlines and Cambodian MJ Airlines signed a strategic cooperation agreement in November 2018.

 History

-Based in Phnom Penh and Siem Reap, Lanmei Airlines is a local Cambodia air transport company.
+Based in Phnom Penh and Siem Reap, Lanmei Airlines was a local Cambodia air transport company.
 "Lanmei" is an abbreviation for the Lancang-Mekong River.
-The Lancang River originates in Southwest China and becomes known as Mekong as it flows through Burma, Laos, Thailand, Cambodia, and Vietnam and into the South China Sea.
+The Lancang River originates in Southwest China and becomes known as Mekong.

-The company plans to operate scheduled passenger services from Phnom Penh, using A320s Family.
-The start-up received in-principle approval from the Cambodian government.
 Lanmei Airlines commenced four times weekly Phnom Penh-Hanoi and Phnom Penh-Siem Reap-Ho Chi Minh City services on 15 September 2017 and three times weekly Phnom Penh-Siem Reap-Macau-Phnom Penh service on 16 September 2017.
 In the Coronavirus period, Lanmei Airlines Flew to Kathmandu, Islamabad, Lahore, New Delhi, and Yangon.
+Lanmei Airlines and Cambodian MJ Airlines signed a strategic cooperation agreement in November 2018.
+In 2024 the airline ceased all operations.

 Destinations

-Lanmei Airlines serves the following destinations:
+As of January 2023, Lanmei Airlines served the following destinations: